-Warning Signs of Breathing Difficulty
+Warning Signs of Abnormal Breath Sounds

 If mucous is causing the problem, the solution is to try to get it out of there.
 Our body’s natural way of doing that is by coughing.
 If coughing is not bringing up anything is called a non-productive cough.
 If it’s bringing up phlegm or mucous, it’s called a productive cough.

 Mucous is usually clear and thin or some form of white.
-The thicker and darker it appears, the more likely that something is going on inside.
+The thicker and darker it appears, the more likely it is that something is going on inside.
 However, that depends on the individual’s history.
 Some chronic respiratory patients keep an underlying mucous thing going all the time, and they have yellow phlegm rolling out all year.
 It’s their normal—nothing to cause excitement.

 However, if their normal suddenly turned green or black or bright red, then that’s another story.
 Those colors are never good for anybody.
 The darker the sputum in color, the worse the infection.
 Additional signs of infection include fever, confusion, difficulty breathing, shortness of breath, or more noise with breathing.